List of Alex Rider characters: John Rider

 John Rider was Alex Rider's father and an agent of MI6.
 It is revealed in the book Russian Roulette that John became double agent for MI6 and criminal organization Scorpia, and sought to infiltrate and destroy the latter.
 He briefly met and worked with a young Yassen Gregorovich in Scorpia, and managed to initially dissuade Yassen from becoming a contract killer.
-Scorpia discovering of his MI6 association would later lend to he and his wife's death.
+Scorpia discovering his MI6 association would later lead to his, and his wife's, death.

 At Oxford University, Rider studied politics and economics, and was an excellent tennis player.
 He later joined the Parachute Regiment at Aldershot and served for three years, seeing action in both Northern Ireland and Gambia.
 John was awarded the Military Cross from the queen, as well as being promoted to the rank of Captain for carrying a wounded soldier to safety under fire during the attack on Goose Green, in the Falklands War.

 Derek Smithers

-Derek Smithers is a protagonist who has appeared in all of the novels, as well as in the film adaption.
+Derek Smithers is a protagonist who has appeared in almost all of the novels, as well as in the screen adaptions.
 He creates the various gadgets for MI6 agents, a role similar to that of Q's in the James Bond films.
 Portrayed as jolly and enthusiastic from his overweight appearance, it is often implied that Smithers is one of Alex's two only genuine friends at MI6 (the other probably being Ben Daniels).
 For instance, in Eagle Strike, when Alex attempted to convince MI6 to investigate Damian Cray, he was ignored by Blunt and Mrs. Jones, but Smithers nevertheless supplied him with a high-tech bicycle that played a crucial role in Alex's investigations, and in Ark Angel Smithers took time out from his holiday to provide Alex with new gadgets when the CIA requested Alex's assistance in investigating the father of a new friend.

 In Scorpia Rising, Smithers reveals that in reality, he was always privately opposed to involving Alex in MI6 in the first place; he believes that the world of spying is dangerous and dirty, and people like Ian Rider, who saw it as one big adventure, could easily get themselves killed.
 He, in the same instance, further reveals that his obese identity that Alex knew him all along for was actually an MI6 disguise, a fatsuit.
 His true identity ends up being a slender young adult, supposedly of Irish nationality.
-After he returns from Egypt, he retires from working for MI6.
+After he returns from Egypt, he semi-retires from working for MI6, becoming a private detective, although he does turn up in Nightshade Revenge, still in his fatsuit, to help Alex in his mission against Nightshade.

-Smithers was portrayed by Stephen Fry in the film Stormbreaker, and Nyasha Hatendi in the Alex Rider TV series.
+Smithers was portrayed by Stephen Fry in the Stormbreaker film, where his jovial nature and position were significantly downplayed, and Nyasha Hatendi in the Alex Rider TV series, where he is more involved in the day-to-day actions of the Department, serving as Mrs Jones' de facto deputy alongside John Crawley.